-- 2.1 An assessment of the physical condition of all accessions is made prior to their location in the strongrooms.
+2.1 An assessment of the physical condition of all accessions is made prior to their location in the strongrooms.
 Guidance for the cleaning, handling and re-packaging of records is set out in our Procedure For The Preservation of Archives.
 Where physical conservation of records is required this is noted in our CALM database and a conservation priority (high, medium or low) is allocated to the item.
-Guidance on the designation of this grading is set out in our CALM Cataloguing Manual. - 2.2 All new accessions are re-packaged in conservation grade materials.
+Guidance on the designation of this grading is set out in our CALM Cataloguing Manual.

+- 2.2 All new accessions are re-packaged in conservation grade materials.
 We have a re-packaging programme for older accessions.
-Staff are trained I n document handling and packaging techniques and written guidance forms part of our Collections Manual. - 2.3 Our strongrooms are temperature and humidity controlled to meet PD5454:2012 Recommendations For the Storage And Exhibition Of Archival Documents.
-Monitors to the exterior of the strongrooms at Woodhorn provide constant temperature and humidity readings and data from the Building Management System (BMS) at Woodhorn is tabulated to provide twice daily reports of readings.
+Staff are trained I n document handling and packaging techniques and written guidance forms part of our procedural manual. - 2.3 Our strongrooms are temperature and humidity controlled to meet BS 4971: 2017 Conservation and Care of Archive and Library Collections.
+Monitors to the exterior of the strongrooms at Woodhorn provide constant temperature and humidity readings and data from the Building Management System (BMS) at Woodhorn which is tabulated to provide twice daily reports of readings.
 Occasionally spot checks of readings at various locations within the strongrooms are taken to supplement this information.
-The temperature and humidity within the strongroom at Berwick-upon-Tweed Record Office are

-- recorded on a TINYTAG digital datalogger and handheld thermohygrometer.
-These records are retained for 5 years. - 2.4 The strongrooms are cleaned regularly and are kept in an ordered and tidy fashion.
+The temperature and humidity within the strongroom at Berwick-upon-Tweed Record Office are recorded on a TINYTAG digital datalogger and handheld thermohygrometer.
+These records are retained for 5 years. - 2.4 The strongrooms are kept in an ordered and tidy fashion.
 The air conditioning, climate monitoring equipment, fire detection systems and security systems are all regularly monitored and maintained. - 2.5 The strongrooms have been designed to allow the most effective storage for different physical formats of documents.
-One member of staff has responsibility for allocating storage to all collections and for ensuring that locations are recorded within our Locations Database.
+One member of staff has responsibility for allocating storage to all collections and for ensuring that locations are recorded within our Locations Spreadsheet.